 Contrary to the smaller architectures aforementioned, heavier models need around 1min per epoch on the orca call detection dataset (see section 4.6).
-An automatic hyper-parameter search was thus employed using the Async Successive Halving Algorithm (ASHA) [120], implemented by the Ray python package [139].
+An automatic hyper-parameter search was thus employed using Async Successive Halving Algorithm (ASHA) [113], implemented by the Ray python package [131].
 It uses the hyperband algorithm with successive halving to explore the hyper-parameter search space, with aggressive early stopping of low performing models.
 Moreover, to optimise computations, models with plateauing performance are also stopped rather than trained until the maximum number of epochs is reached.

-Hyper-parameter combinations were drawn from the following search space:
+Hyper-parameter combinations are drawn from the following search space:

-- Learning rate (log uniform distribution between 10^{-5} and 10^{-1}), - Weight decay L2 loss (log uniform distribution between 10^{-5} and 10^{-1}), - Batch size (sampled uniformly among [8, 16, 32, 64, 128]), - Weighting of positive samples in the loss computation (uniform distribution of integers between 1 and 5), - Brown noise data augmentation (sampled uniformly among [True, False]), - MixUp data augmentation (sampled uniformly among [True, False]),

-- SpecAugment [151] spectral data augmentation (sampled uniformly among [True, False]) - maximum frequency dilation (uniform distribution between 1% and 30%), - maximum temporal dilation (uniform distribution between 1% and 30%), - maximum mask height (number of frequency bins, uniform distribution between 10 and 50), - maximum mask width (number of time bins, uniform distribution between 10 and 50).
+- Learning rate (log uniform distribution between 0.00001 and 0.1) - Weight decay L2 loss (log uniform distribution between 0.00001 and 0.1) - Batch size (sampled uniformly from [8, 16, 32, 64, 128]) - Weighting of positive samples in the loss computation (uniform distribution of integers between 1 and 5) - Brown noise data augmentation (boolean) - MixUp data augmentation (boolean) - SpecAugm [143] spectral data augmentation (boolean) - maximum frequency dilation for SpecAugm (uniform distribution between 1% and 30%) - maximum temporal dilation for SpecAugm (uniform distribution between 1% and 30%) - maximum mask height (number of frequency bins) for SpecAugm (uniform distribution between 10 and 50)

+maximum mask width (number of time bins) for SpecAugm (uniform distribution between 10 and 50)

-Several architectures are studied: sparrow [83] (simple VGG-like model designed for bird classification) and ResNet-18 models (one randomly initialised and one pretrained on ImageNet noted 'resnetPT').
-For each of them, logarithmic ($\log(1+\mathbf{S}\times 10^{a})$) and PCEN spectrogram range compressions were tested, yielding 6 independent hyper-parameter searches.
-The searches were ran independently in order to have a fair comparison of architectures: each have their own hyper-parameters, optimised via a systematic procedure with a fixed computational budget (100 trials).
+Several architectures are studied: sparrow [77] (simple VGG-like model) and ResNet-18 models (one randomly initialised and one pretrained on ImageNet noted 'resnetPT').
+For each of the 3 possible architectures, logarithmic and PCEN spectrogram range compression were tested, yielding 6 independent hyper-parameter searches.
+The searches were ran independently in order to have a fair comparison of the 6 types of models: each have their hyper-parameters optimised via a systematic procedure with a fixed computational budget.

 The main objective of this study is to compare architectures on their best possible performance on the test set (both same antenna and different antenna).
-This is why no validation set was kept apart, and the mAP on the whole test set was used for early stopping and to make halving decisions.
+This is why no validation set was kept apart, and the whole test set mAP was used for early stopping (both low performing and plateauing trainings), and making halving decisions.

-Nonetheless, in the following, scores of the two test sets are reported separately.
-Indeed, we will see that a change in recording system (different frequency response) can introduce a performance drop.
-To emphasis on this generalisation problem, performance is reported separately on the close test set (same antenna than seen in training) and the foreign test set (different antenna).
+Nonetheless, in the following, scores of the two sets are reported separately.
+Indeed, we will see that a change in recording system (with a different frequency response) can introduce a performance drop.
+To emphasis on this generalisation problem, we report performance separately on a close test set (same antenna than seen in training) and a foreign test set (different antenna).